Samsung/tizen-docs/docs/application/design/wearable/visual-design/animation.md

   ------------------------------------ ------------------------------------

 *The fade animation is provided when users release a touch, showing which object they last interacted with.
-Changing the object size is not recommended.*
+We recommend against changing the object size.*

 -   **Bezel feedback**